tourlidakis-uowm/gt-app/README.md

 This application is a PWA, which means you can install it directly to your phone's home screen without needing to download anything.

+The link to the app is : https://tourlidakis-uowm.github.io/gt-app/

 Open the provided link using Chrome (Android) or Safari (iOS).

 Android: Tap the 3 vertical dots in the top right corner of the browser and select "Install app".